Natural Childbirth – Stages, Benefits & How to Prepare

-Giving birth to your baby in the natural and familiar surroundings of your home can be a viable option, and is only recommended for women with normal pregnancy and low level of risk.
-While home birth is only advisable for women in the best of physical health and with no ailments, you must also ensure that you have easy access to a medical facility, in case there are any complications during the birthing.
+Giving birth to your baby in the natural and familiar surroundings of your home can be a viable option and is only recommended for women with normal pregnancies and low levels of risk.
+While home birth is only advisable for women in the best of physical health and with no ailments, you must also ensure that you have easy access to a medical facility in case there are any complications during the birthing.

 2. Birth Centres

 A birth centre is another viable option for women with low levels of pregnancy-related risks.
-A birth centre also offers the services of an experienced midwife or a nurse, in case of any emergency.
+A birth centre also offers the services of an experienced midwife or a nurse in case of an emergency.
 Birth centres are also equipped with basic levels of medical equipment for prenatal care and postpartum checkups.

 Some hospitals also provide the option of natural hospital birth.
-Along with the availability of midwives and doulas, hospitals also have separate birth centre facility in their premises, which are dedicated for the purpose of a natural childbirth.
+Along with the availability of midwives and doulas, hospitals also have separate birth centre facilities on their premises, which are dedicated to the purpose of natural childbirth.
 Medication and pregnancy equipment are available and are used only if needed.

 Importance of Midwife for Women Giving Natural Birth

-In addition to helping in baby delivery, certified midwives (or nurses) are essential for women opting for natural birth, and provide a range of services to pregnant women including gynaecological checkups, along with prenatal and postpartum care.
-Pregnant women, with no ailments or pregnancy-related complication, can choose the services of a certified and experienced midwife, who can provide pregnancy care and advise related to natural childbirth.
+In addition to helping in baby delivery, certified midwives (or nurses) are essential for women opting for natural birth and provide a range of services to pregnant women, including gynaecological checkups, along with prenatal and postpartum care.
+Pregnant women with no ailments or pregnancy-related complications can choose the services of a certified and experienced midwife who can provide pregnancy care and advice related to natural childbirth.